 Our executive compensation program is approved and monitored by the compensation committee of our board of directors.
-Until May 2007, the members of the compensation committee were Richard W. Roedel (chairman), N. Leigh Anderson, Ph.D. and Paul E. Torgersen, Ph.D.
-In June 2007, Michael Daniels was appointed to the board and to the compensation committee, replacing Dr. Torgersen, who retired in May 2007.
-All of the members of our compensation committee were independent, non-employee directors during 2007.
+During 2008, the members of the compensation committee were Richard W. Roedel (chairman), N. Leigh Anderson, Ph.D. and Michael Daniels.
+All of the members of our compensation committee were independent, non-employee directors during 2008.
 The compensation committee maintains a practice of meeting prior to each regular board of directors meeting and generally holds an executive session (without management present) at each regular meeting.